nswdpc/silverstripe-field-hint/README.md

 The value of setHint is a string, it can be any value that a template can interpret.

-The second parameter is whether a class should be added as a field `extraClass` based on the hint provided.
+The second parameter is whether a class should be added as an `extraClass` on the field based on the hint provided.
 Configuration provides mapping between hints and class(es).

 ```
 <div class="form-action"<% if $FormFieldHint == 'secondary' %> custom-secondary<% end_if %>